 How to Celebrate Chinese New Year in Calgary

-[Ed. note: This article has been updated to reflect Chinese New Year 2017.]
+[This article has been updated to reflect Chinese New Year 2018.]

 Even if you’ve never celebrated before, you can enjoy the holiday this year.
-Here’s everything you need to know, including cultural information, what to eat and what to do.
+Here’s what you should know, including cultural information and events you can attend to celebrate it in the city.

 The 12-year zodiac cycle

 Depending on whether you’re celebrating Korean, Japanese, Chinese or Vietnamese lunar new year, traditions alter slightly.
-For all though, 2017 is the Year of the Rooster.
-People born in the Year of the Rooster are said to be independent, humorous and honest.
+For all though, 2018 is the Year of the Dog.
+People born in the Year of the Dog are said to be conservative and loyal.

-Last year was the Year of the Monkey and 2018 will be the Year of the Dog.
+Last year was the Year of the Rooster and 2019 will be the Year of the Pig.